 - Understand Swiss Pillar 2 occupational pensions and their difference with vested benefits accounts such as LPP and Freizügigkeitskonto.

-- Properly report your Pillar 2 account balances and contributions and keep track of your cost basis in these accounts.
+- Properly report your Pillar 2 account balances and contributions and keep track of their cost basis.

 - Understand the US tax consequences of rolling over a Pillar 2 to a new employer when changing jobs, or to a vested benefits account when you have a gap in Swiss employment.

 - Understand the US tax consequences of making Pillar 2 buy-backs and help you evaluate if a buy-back makes sense for you.